paxytools/whalelift/README.md

 ### Limitations
 - Assumes containers were created via `docker run` (not Compose or Swarm)
 - Networks, labels, and advanced flags are not yet supported
-- Image tag should be `:latest` or a mutable tag to detect updates
+- Without the `--tag` option, the tool uses the container's current image tag

 ## 🛠 Roadmap